song007/kafka-mocha/README.md

-# Kafka Simulator
+# Embedded Kafka (Kafka Simulator) for Python

-Kafka Simulator is a mocking library for the `confluent_kafka` library used for Apache Kafka.
+Embedded Kafka is a mocking library for the `confluent_kafka` library used for Apache Kafka.
 This library allows integration tests to utilize `Producer` and `Consumer` instances without an actual connection to a Kafka Cluster.

 ## Project Overview